MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

-## Level Design
+## Gameplay and Level Design

-The level design of Fenris emphasizes exploration, progression, and environmental puzzles inspired by games like The Legend of Zelda, Death’s Door, and Tunic.
+The gameplay and level design of Fenris emphasizes exploration, progression, and environmental puzzles inspired by games like The Legend of Zelda, Death’s Door, and Tunic.
 It features a large, snowy environment where players face various enemies with unique strengths and weaknesses.

 Key mechanics include:

+* Hack and slash combat mechanics: The player can attack with a sword shoot a long range ice shot, and roll to dynamically dodge attacks.s
 * Puzzle Integration: Using an ice shot to create bridges and a sword to clear debris, enhancing exploration and navigation.
 * Linear Progression: Levels guide players toward a final boss while encouraging exploration through subtle environmental cues.
 * Thematic Design: The snowy setting reflects the "Denial" stage of grief, integrating narrative and design seamlessly.

-* This thoughtful level design balances challenge, story integration, and player engagement.
+This thoughtful level design balances challenge, story integration, and player engagement.

 ## Tutorialization